tcalmant/ipopo/website-ipopo/source/reviews/httpsvc.rst

 The basic HTTP service factory is ``pelix.http.service.basic.factory``.

-Here is a snippet that starts a HTTP service that accepts local clients only on port 9000:
+Here is a snippet that starts a HTTP server component, named *http-server*, that only accepts local clients on port 9000:

 .. code-block:: python
    :linenos: